Home

 🤸 3.
 Flexibility: The Neglected Pillar

-According to PubMed, stretching improves joint range of motion without negatively impacting strength long-term (Longo et al., 2025).
-Even better: an 8+ week stretching program can slightly increase strength!
+According to PubMed, stretching improves joint range of motion without negatively impacting strength long-term (Longo et al., 2025, narrative review).
+An 8+ week static stretching program can produce small strength gains. ⚠️ Important: intense static stretching before training can acutely reduce strength — use dynamic stretching for warm-up (see Errors section).

 Benefits of flexibility for strength training